nginxinc/nginx-asg-sync/README.md

 nginx-asg-sync runs as a system service and supports the start/stop/restart commands.

-For Ubuntu 14.04 and Amazon Linux, run: `$ sudo start|stop|restart nginx-asg-sync`
+For Ubuntu 14.04 and Amazon Linux 1, run: `$ sudo start|stop|restart nginx-asg-sync`

-For Ubuntu 16.04 and CentOS7/RHEL7, run: `$ sudo service nginx-asg-sync start|stop|restart`
+For Ubuntu 16.04, CentOS7/RHEL7 and Amazon Linux 2, run: `$ sudo service nginx-asg-sync start|stop|restart`

 ## Troubleshooting